Contact Info:

 As the case proceeds, the court will assign an attorney to advocate for the child’s best interests and present their wishes to the court.
 A legal advocate may prepare and file a petition, give the required statutory notice to the child’s parents, and assist the grandparents in complying with any requests made by the child’s attorney.

 Courts give significant weight to the preferences of parents in child custody or visitation disputes.
-Because of this preference, a grandparent may have an uphill battle to obtain court-ordered time with a grandchild, but it is possible under the law in New York.
+Because of this preference, a grandparent may have an uphill battle to obtain court-ordered time with a grandchild, but it is possible under state law.